 Amidst the turmoil of an interconnected digital world, businesses scramble to get the exposure they need to rise above the noise.
 Despite the growth of new communication technologies, press releases are more important than ever.
-They are a powerful tool that will help you communicate what’s happening at your company with those that matter most to you - that is journalists, bloggers, and influencers, and ultimately the audiences they’re reaching.
+They are a powerful tool that will help you communicate what’s happening at your company with the audiences that matter most to you.

 - Start with an attention-grabbing headline

 - Boilerplate: add your about info

 - SEO and PR

 1. Grab 'em by the headline

 - As the saying goes, you never get a second chance to make a first impression.
 That is why creating a headline that will snatch your reader's attention is crucial.
 Summarize your main point in about 10 to 20 words while always keeping your reader and their interests in mind.